Last update: 19.04.2017. Added images and recommended resources.

 The Armasight Nyx7 Gen 2+ is an effective and affordable unit.
 Let’s get cost out of the way now, and I can get on to describing why the system succeeds.

-You get a great 47-54 lp/mm resolution, with very little distortion around the edges of the lenses.
-You get a wide 40-degree field of view that makes moving, aiming, and driving vehicles easy and safe.
+- A wide 40-degree field of view that makes moving, aiming, and driving vehicles easy and safe

 The system has an integral IR illuminator and can accept an external IR illuminator for longer range viewing.
 It can attach to any universal helmet or HALO mount.